Artboomy/japanese-vocabulary-extractor/README.md

 This will download and install the necessary files for the tool to work.

+**NOTICE**: There is currently a bug within the dependencies that you might encounter when processing manga.
+If you get an error saying `AttributeError: module 'numpy' has no attribute 'bool8'.
+Did you mean: 'bool'?`, run this command to downgrade numpy: `pip install numpy==1.26.4`.

 ## Updating

 To update, run the following command: